Senate Bill No. 216

 (5) (E) Inadequate treatment of serious illness or disease;

 (6) (F) Substantial emotional injury inflicted by a parent, guardian or custodian; or

 (7) (G) Sale or attempted sale of the child by the parent, guardian or custodian; or

-(H) The parent, guardian or custodian’s abuse of alcohol, drugs or other controlled substance, as those latter terms are defined in section one-hundred one, article one, chapter sixty-a of this code, has impaired his or her parenting skills to a degree as to pose an imminent risk to a child’s health or safety.
+(H) The abusing parent, guardian or custodian’s abuse of alcoholic liquor, as defined in section five, article one, chapter sixty of this code, or drugs or other controlled substance, as those terms are defined in section one-hundred one, article one, chapter sixty-a of this code, has seriously impaired his or her parenting skills.

 (h) (8) "Legal guardianship" means the permanent relationship between a child and caretaker, established by order of the circuit court having jurisdiction over the child, pursuant to the provisions of this chapter and chapter forty-eight of this code.

 (i) (9) "Multidisciplinary team" means a group of professionals and paraprofessionals representing a variety of disciplines who interact and coordinate their efforts to identify, diagnose and treat specific cases of child abuse and neglect.
 Multidisciplinary teams may include, but are not limited to, medical, educational, child care and law-enforcement personnel, social workers, psychologists and psychiatrists.
 Their goal is to pool their respective skills in order to formulate accurate diagnoses and to provide comprehensive coordinated treatment with continuity and follow-up for both parents and children.
 "Community team" means a multidisciplinary group which addresses the general problem of child abuse and neglect in a given community and may consist of several multidisciplinary teams with different functions.

 (j) (1) (10) (A)"Neglected child" means a child: